executehouse/Limpopo-Connect/FIXES_SUMMARY.md

 ### 3. Database Connection Configuration
 **Problem:** The workflow was using incorrect database connection parameters:
-- Database name was "postgres" instead of "limpopoconnect"
-- Username format included `@limpopoconnect-db` suffix which is not needed for Flexible Server

-**Solution:**
-- Updated `DB_NAME` from "postgres" to "limpopoconnect" in the deploy workflow
-- Changed `DB_USER` from "limpopoconnect_admin@limpopoconnect-db" to "limpopoconnect_admin" (Flexible Server doesn't need the @server suffix)

 ### 4. Invalid Workflow File
 **Problem:** The file `.github/workflows/main.yml` contained shell commands instead of a proper GitHub Actions workflow YAML, causing workflow failures.